I almost didn’t publish this post.

 Can’t please everybody.

-The video features businesswoman, author, motivational speaker, and creator of The Chic Site, Rachel Hollis.
+The video features businesswoman, New York Times bestselling author, motivational speaker, and creator of The Chic Site, Rachel Hollis.
 Take a look.

 At the end of the video, you realize that it is a promotional video for her latest book, Girl, Wash Your Face.

 The video obviously worked on me because I promptly looked up the book and listened to it on Audible.
 It’s actually a very good book.
 But, this post isn’t a book review.
 Maybe I’ll do a review on the book sometime in the future.
 Maybe.

 You see, Rachel Hollis is also the creative mind behind the Last 90 Days Challenge.

 The Last 90 Days Challenge was created to encourage and inspire women (men, too, because her husband Dave is on board) to develop and stick to habits and behaviors during the last 90 days of the year that will prepare you for a powerful and effective new year.

 Rachel talks about those familiar feelings we get towards the end of the year where we reflect on how far we’ve come in reaching the goals we set at the beginning of the year.

 The plans you made to eat better, exercise more, start that blog, strengthen your relationships…oh, wait, those are mine.